lmaowisc/rmt/README.md

 (RMT-IF) of treatment approach to hierarchical composite endpoints (Mao 2022).
 With user-specified restriction times, one can estimate and make inference on the over effect size as well as its components (Mao and Wang 2023) .
-Sample size calculation routines are also available Mao (2023a).
+Sample size calculation routines are also available (Mao 2023b, 2023a).

 ## Installation